cjmoeller/data-provenance-blockchain/README.md

 # Permissioned Blockchain for Scientific Data Management Implementation

-This is the corresponding implementation for the paper "Permissioned Blockchain for Scientific Data Management" by Julius Möller, Sibylle Fröschle and Axel Hahn.
+This is the corresponding implementation for the paper "Permissioned Blockchain for Scientific Data Management" (not published yet) by Julius
+Möller, Sibylle Fröschle and Axel Hahn.

 Note: This is an experimental implementation for demonstrating the proposed concept of the paper.
 Also please note, that